-Our Mission: To advance our global knowledge and stewardship of fresh water systems through research and education
+To advance knowledge and stewardship of freshwater systems

 Since 1967, the Stroud Water Research Center’s internationally acclaimed scientists and educators have been focused on one thing — fresh water.